digolds/digwebs/readme.md

 # Digolds web framework

 A tiny web framework called **digwebs** which is developed by Python.
+You can checkout the detail design of **digwebs** in [here](https://www.digolds.cn/detail/0015370868460626a029ac2cf3c42359d4e9fffeae137c7000).
 You can't use `pip` to install this web framework from PyPI right now, because digwebs is under development and is used to empower the web app called [digolds](https://www.digolds.cn).
 When more features are added to this framework, we will provide stable package to PyPI where you can use `pip` to install it to your computer.

 As a developer, you can also use `git` to `pull` this repository to your computer, then follow below steps to quickly boost this framework.